There are two versions of LCAQuick - both are free:

 - Material quantities either as a material take-off from a BIM tool or developed by a quantity surveyor - SR350 New Zealand whole-building whole-of-life framework: Development of reference office buildings for use in early design provides guidance on the required minimum level of development required for BIM objects.

-- Results of an energy simulation - default values are provided in the datasheet New Zealand grid environmental impacts 2018-2050 (module B6) [XLSX, 152KB].
+- Results of an energy simulation - default NZ grid electricity impact factors are provided in the datasheet New Zealand grid environmental impacts 2018-2050 (module B6) [XLSX, 152KB].

 - An estimate of water consumption - default values are provided in the datasheet Operational water (module B7) [XLSX, 131 KB].